For an application for water utility service in Johnson Canyon or East of Kanab click the link below.

 In 1999, with the help of the Division of Drinking Water, KCWCD was able to drill a well and construct a new water distribution system to serve residents of Canyon Country, Johnson Canyon, and meet Stampin’ Up!
 Manufacturing facility needs.

 The district extended its Johnson Canyon (JC) pipeline to the west along highway 89 to the Vermilion Cliffs subdivision.
 A second well was drilled in JC to insure system redundancy.
 The district tied the new pipeline into Vermillion Cliff’s existing 250,000 gallon storage tank.
 The new system currently serves 300 customers.

 The District continued to extend its JC pipeline west serving the Lost Springs subdivision and an additional 2 miles along highway 89 connecting to Kanab City’s main water line.
 Both KCWCD and Kanab City now have a backup water supply.
 Water can now be delivered to either entity from wells east or north of Kanab that draw water from different aquifers.

 A new well was drilled in 2012 on the Grand Staircase National Monument (GSENM) about 10 miles up Johnson Canyon.
 This well is expected to reach into the Navajo Sandstone where water has been purified through miles of sandstone.
 The new well will provide water for the upper Johnson Canyon area.
 The District also plans to construct a 250,000 gallon tank which will help pressurize the upper zone and also increase storage capacity.

 Growth continues in the Johnson Canyon area as another 600 ft. of main line has been added along with four new customer services.
-The picture below shows where the new line was T’d off from the existing main line.
 The area is being developed and KCWCD would take over those water services and manage the water.